alexadmin/it_overview/commands/kubernetes.md

 ```

 Description:
+Server
 1) kube-controller-manager
 2) kube-apiserver
 3) kube-scheduler
-4)
-kubelet: the component that runs on all of the machines in your cluster and does things like starting pods and containers.
+4) kubelet: the component that runs on all of the machines in your cluster and does things like starting pods and containers.
+5) kube-proxy

+Client
-2) kubectl: the command line util to talk to your cluster.
+kubectl: the command line util to talk to your cluster.
 3)